Loyal customers are the best customers.

 Take clothing retailer, Johnny Cupcakes, for example.
 After running a product launch campaign segmented by gender, the company saw a 42 percent increase in click-through rates, 123 percent increase in conversion rate, and 141 percent increase in revenue per campaign.

-Tools like Infusionsoft by Keap let you segment lists into what you know about each person—buying habits, job title, location, how well they know your business, etc.—so that each person is sent something they’ll find value in.
+Tools like Keap let you segment lists into what you know about each person—buying habits, job title, location, how well they know your business, etc.—so that each person is sent something they’ll find value in.

 Here are four ways to segment your email lists: